Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Results

-For each post-merger and its five matched control galaxies, we sum \sigstar\ within fixed galactocentric distances (i.e. within apertures).
-To avoid any \textit{a priori} assumption of the scale on which central stellar mass growth occurs during the merger event, we compute masses in apertures with sizes from 2 up to 16 kpc (recall that, due to our redshift cut, we expect a physical resolution of at least $\sim$ 2 kpc).
-The stellar mass excess, $\Delta M_{\star, X kpc}$, is then computed as the difference (in log space) between the summed stellar mass within $X$ kpc in the post-merger and the median value of the summed stellar masses within the same aperture of the matched control sample.
+For each post-merger and its five matched control galaxies, we sum \sigstar\ within fixed galactocentric distances (i.e. within apertures), repeating the calculation in radial bins defined in units of both kpc and effective radius.
+To avoid any \textit{a priori} assumption of the scale on which central stellar mass growth occurs during the merger event, we compute masses in apertures with sizes from 2 up to 16 kpc (recall that, due to our redshift cut, we expect a physical resolution of at least $\sim$ 2 kpc) and up to 3 R/R$_\mathrm{e}$.
+The stellar mass excess in the two sets of apertures, $\Delta M_{\mathrm{\star, X kpc}}$ and $\Delta M_{\mathrm{\star, R/R_e}}$, is then computed as the difference (in log space) between the summed stellar mass within $X$ kpc or R/R$_\mathrm{e}$ in the post-merger and the median value of the summed stellar masses within the same aperture of the matched control sample.
 In Figure \ref{mass_rad} we plot the median stellar mass excess of post-mergers in bins of increasing aperture size, with uncertainties calculated as the standard error on the median.

-For apertures less than $\sim$ 7 kpc the typical $\Delta M_{\star, X kpc} \sim$ 0.06 -- 0.08 dex, indicating an approximately 15 -- 20 \% stellar mass enhancement.
+The left panel of Figure \ref{mass_rad} plots the mass excesses in kpc apertures.
+For apertures less than $\sim$ 7 kpc the typical $\Delta M_{\mathrm{\star, X kpc}} \sim$ 0.06 -- 0.08 dex, indicating an approximately 15 -- 20 \% stellar mass enhancement.
 This offset decreases towards larger radii; for apertures larger than 11 kpc no offset is measured.
+The right panel of Figure \ref{mass_rad} plots the stellar mass excess in apertures defined by the effective radius.
+A 40 \% stellar mass enhancement is seen within 1.25 effective radii, before decreasing for larger apertures until the control value is reached at $\sim$ 2.5 R/R$_\mathrm{e}$.